BjornFJohansson/seguid_calculator/README.md

 ## uSEGUID

-uSEGUID is an [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of SEGUID where forward slash and plus ("/" , "+") characters of standard base64 are replaced by '-' and '_'.
+uSEGUID is a [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of SHA-1 where forward slash and plus ("/" , "+") characters of standard base64 are replaced by '-' and '_'.
 This makes it possible to use the checksum as a part of a url.